Beam (structure)

-A beam is a structural element that primarily resists loads applied laterally across its axis (an element designed to carry a load pushing parallel to its axis would be a strut or column).
+A beam is a structural element designed to carry loads perpendicular to its long (or "horizontal") axis.
+This contrasts with a strut or column, which bears its load perpendicular to its short (or "vertical") axis.
 A beam's mode of deflection is primarily by bending, as loads produce reaction forces at the beam's support points and internal bending moments, shear, stresses, strains, and deflections.
 Beams are characterized by their manner of support, profile (shape of cross-section), equilibrium conditions, length, and material.

-Beams are traditionally descriptions of building or civil engineering structural elements, where the beams are horizontal and carry vertical loads.
-However, any structure may contain beams, such as automobile frames, aircraft components, machine frames, and other mechanical or structural systems.
 Any structural element, in any orientation, that primarily resists loads applied laterally across the element's axis is a beam.
+While beams are most commonly found in architecture and civil engineering, they are also found in automobile frames, aircraft components, machine frames, and many other mechanical or structural systems.

 Overview

-Historically a beam is a squared timber, but may also be made of metal, stone, or a combination of wood and metal such as a flitch beam.
-Beams primarily carry vertical gravitational forces, but they are also used to carry horizontal loads such as those due to earthquake or wind, or in tension to resist rafter thrust (tie beam) or compression (collar beam).
+Historically a beam is a squared timber, but may also be made of metal, stone, a combination of wood and metal (such as a flitch beam), and composite materials; and may not have a solid cross-section.
+Beams primarily carry vertical gravitational forces, but they are also used in compression to carry horizontal loads such as those due to earthquake or wind, or in tension to resist rafter thrust (tie beam) or compression (collar beam).
 The loads carried by a beam are transferred to columns, walls, or girders, then to adjacent structural compression members, and eventually to the ground.
 In light frame construction, joists may rest on beams.